netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

    The "discard-action" parameter specifies the action if a requested schedule cannot be accepted for any reason and is discarded.
-Possible reasons include, but are not limited to, the requested schedule failing to satisfy the guards in this grouping, conflicting with existing schedules, or being out-of-date.
+Possible reasons include, but are not limited to, the requested schedule failing to satisfy the guards in this grouping, conflicting with existing schedules, or being out-of-date (e.g., the expected start is already passed).

    These parameters apply to all schedules on a system and are meant to provide guards against stale configuration, too short schedule requests